LiamConnell/liamconnell.github.io/docs/blog/posts/old/2016-07-18-a-tour-through-tensorflow-with-financial-data.markdown

 I present several models ranging in complexity from simple regression to LSTM and policy networks.
 The series can be used as an educational resource for tensorflow or deep learning, a reference aid, or a source of ideas on how to apply deep learning techniques to problems that are outside of the usual deep learning fields (vision, natural language).
 <!-- more -->
-!!! note
+!!! danger "Edit (June 2024)"
-    _**Edit (June 2024)**_ - This post is from 2016!
+    This post is from 2016!
 I've revamped this blog, but kept a few posts from that era, which was a period of intense technical learning and exploration that I look back on fondly.

 Not all of the examples will work.
 Some of them are far to simple to even be considered viable trading strategies and are only presented for educational purposes.
 Others, in the notebook form I present, have not been trained for the proper amount of time.
 Perhaps with a bit of rented GPU time they will be more promising and I leave that as an excercise for the reader.
 Hopefully this project inspires some to try using deep learning techniques for some more interesting problems.
 [Contact me](mailto:ljrconnell@gmail.com) if interested in learning more or if you have suggestions for additions or improvements.

 The algorithms increase in complexity and introduce new concepts as they progress:

 ### Simple Regression [(notebook)][1]
-Here we regress the prices from the last 100 days to the next day's price, training *W* and *b* in the equation *y = Wx + b* where *y* is the next day's price, *x* is a vector of dimension 100, *W* is a 100x1 matrix and *b* is a 1x1 matrix.
+Here we regress the prices from the last 100 days to the next day's price, training *W* and *b* in the equation `y = Wx + b` where *y* is the next day's price, *x* is a vector of dimension 100, *W* is a 100x1 matrix and *b* is a 1x1 matrix.
 We run the gradient descent algorithm to minimize the mean squared error of the predicted price and the actual next day price.
 Congratulations, you passed highschool stats.
 But hopefully this simple and naive example helps demonstrate the idea of a tensor graph, as well as showing a great example of extreme overfitting.

 ### Simple Regression on Multiple Symbols [(notebook)][2]
 Things get a little more interesting as soon as we introduce more than one symbol.
 What is the best way to model our eventual investment strategy?
 We start to realize that our model only vaguely implies a policy (investment actions) by predicting the actual movement in price.
 The implied policy is simple: buy if the the predicted price movement is positive, sell if it is negative.
 But that doesnt sound realistic at all.
 How much do we buy?
 And will optimizing this, even if we are very careful to avoid overfitting, even produce results that allign with our goals?
 We havent actaully defined our goals explicitly, but for those who are not familiar with investment metrics, common goals include: